The best hotels in Haifa

 The area directly around the central bus station on HaNevi'im Street looks cheap on booking sites for a reason.
 The streets are congested, noisy until late, and there's no real upside to being there unless you're catching an early intercity bus.
 Pay the extra $20-30 and stay somewhere with a payoff.

-Haifa's best neighborhoods
+Haifa's best hotel regions

 Start with the German Colony if you can swing it.
 Ben Gurion Boulevard puts you walkable to the Bahá'í Gardens, the best restaurants, and the port without any of the hassle.
 Carmel Center is the smart backup if German Colony is sold out.